The Bankrate promise

 What is State Farm Steer Clear?

-State Farm Steer Clear is a program designed to help young drivers improve their skills behind the wheel and save money on their car insurance at the same time.
+Young drivers are more likely to be involved in fatal car accidents than older, more experienced drivers, so Steer Clear was designed to promote safe driving habits for those under age 25.
+The program helps young drivers improve their skills behind the wheel and potentially save money on their car insurance at the same time.
 This program may be useful because young drivers usually face the highest insurance premiums of any age group.
 The program includes an online course, on-road training and mentorship from other licensed drivers.

 While the program teaches safe driving habits, such as awareness of blind spots, driving in bad weather and changing lanes, it’s not a replacement for a traditional driver’s education course.
-To be eligible for State Farm Steer Clear, participants must already have a valid driver’s license and be under 25 years old in most states.
+To be eligible for the Steer Clear State Farm program, participants must already have a valid driver’s license and be under 25 years old in most states.

 How does State Farm Steer Clear work?